timbolaj/timbolaj/README.md

 # 💫 About Me:
-🖥️ Full stack web developer with expertise in Angular, Ruby on Rails and React<br>✈️ Part-time digital nomad<br>🌱 Currently learning how to use Docker
+🖥️ Full stack web developer with expertise in Angular, Ruby on Rails and React<br>✈️ Part-time digital nomad<br>🌱 Currently learning how to use Docker and brushing up on NodeJS

 ## 🌐 Socials: